kdadabhoy/to-9km-and-beyond/README.md

 ### Notable Functions:

 1. ```double calcReynolds(double velocity, double kinematicViscosity) const```
-    - This function calculates the Reynolds number of the fuselage using the length of the fuselage
+    - This function calculates the Reynolds number of the Fuselage using the length of the Fuselage
         - This function is needed for Parasite Drag

-2. ```double calcWetRatio(double referenceArea) const```
+1. ```double calcWetRatio(double referenceArea) const```
-    - This function returns fuselage's wettedArea / referenceArea
+    - This function returns Fuselage's wettedArea divided by the referenceArea
         - This function is needed for Parasite Drag

-3.  ```double calcLiftCoeff(double AoA) const;```
+1.  ```double calcLiftCoeff(double AoA) const;```
     - ***This is commonly used function***
-    - This function returns the liftCoeff of the fuselage at a given AoA
+    - This function returns the lift coefficient of the Fuselage evaluated at the given AoA

-4. ```double calcDragCoeff(double AoA, double Reynolds, double Mach, double wetAreaRatio) const;```
+1. ```double calcDragCoeff(double AoA, double Reynolds, double Mach, double wetAreaRatio) const;```
     - ***This is the most used function***
-    - This function uses the DragCoeff Class to calculate the fuselage's total drag coeff at the given conditions
+    - This function uses the DragCoeff Class to calculate the Fuselage's total drag coefficient at the given conditions
+1. ```double getWeight() const```
+    - Returns the Fuselage's weight in lbms